Greenhouse gas emission statistics - air emissions accounts

 Data sources and availability

-In air emissions accounts, the emissions data are organised by economic activity, using the NACE classification.
+In AEA, the emissions data are organised by economic activity, using the NACE classification.
 This arrangement makes it possible to have an integrated environmental-economic analysis to supplement national accounts.
 The scope encompasses production by all businesses resident in the country, including those operating ships, aircraft and other transportation equipment in other countries.

 Air emissions accounts also include households as consumers.
 Their emissions are accounted for whenever household consumption is directly responsible for environmental pressures.
 For example, emissions from a privately owned car are accounted under households, whereas cars owned by transport businesses (such as taxis) are accounted under transportation and storage.